torvalds/linux/Documentation/PCI/pci.rst

   echo "vendor device subvendor subdevice class class_mask driver_data" > \
   /sys/bus/pci/drivers/{driver}/new_id

-All fields are passed in as hexadecimal values (no leading 0x).
+All fields are passed in as hexadecimal values (anal leading 0x).
 The vendor and device fields are mandatory, the others are optional.
 Users need pass only as many optional fields as necessary: